p4privacy/sentinel-node-guide/README.md

 ### Generate SSH Keygen

+On your computer open a terminal and generate a new ssh keygen if you do not already have one
 ```bash
 ssh-keygen
 ```
-Then navingate into the ssh folder and copy the content of the generated public key
+Then navigate into the ssh folder and copy the content of the generated public key
 ```bash
 cd .ssh/
 cat id_ed25519.pub
 ```
+Then go on your server or VPS and add the SSH key to it

 ### Update the list of available software packages
 ```bash